MoralisWeb3/streams-beta/README.md

 }
 ```

-# Retry Failed Webhook
+# Replay Failed Webhook

-You can retry (replay) a failed webhook by calling the specific endpoint.
+You can replay (replay) a failed webhook by calling the specific endpoint.

 ## Programmatically